victorKariuki/Seriously-Simple-Podcasting/readme.txt

 7. Customize the embedded media player settings to match your brand colors and pick the preferred location.
 8. Example of the HTML5 player within a podcast post from Rolf Pott's podcast, Deviate.
 9. Example of HTML5 player with a collection page featuring every episode from Rolf Pott's podcast, Deviate.
-10. Example of a styled RSS feed when viewed in a browswer.
+10. Example of a styled RSS feed when viewed in a browser.
 11. Automatically sync Castos accounts with Seriously Simple Podcasting in a few clicks.
 12. Import RSS feeds from any podcast hosting provider using Seriously Simple Podcasting.
 13. Customize on which post type to enable podcasting features.